Watching sports programs is a good use of time, because after a busy day people need to relax, and watching sports programs is a good outlet.

 (1) Relax does not require the reflexive.
 (2) In standard usage, sentences shouldn't begin with and (although many writers do this for reasons of style), so you should connect these two sentences with a comma.
 (3) Because you have several commas, I would delete one to help the sentence flow better.
 Comma placement in English is sometimes flexible, and this is one of those cases!

 Personally, I like to watch soccer games...
 I get excited when Messi scores a goal.
-For me

 to watch soccer games, especially Spanish League.
 I am